 Along with the ships company of sailors and Marines we “manned the rail” while steaming into San Francisco under the Golden Gate bridge.
 The ships’ Marine crew members are on the bow.
 I recall that the aircraft carrier under the bridge was the USS Nimitz.

 Right under the flight path.
-This very blurry photo (camera could not keep up with the speed) shows the F-18’s in action.
+This very blurry photo (camera could not keep up with the speed) shows the F/A-18’s in action.
 From here you could also FEEL and SMELL them as they blasted by.
 No telephoto lens here – they were right over the ships stern.

 HOOYAH!
 Or as the Marines say, OOHRAH!